Possible COVID-19 exposure reported on Winnipeg Transit route

 WINNIPEG -- The City of Winnipeg said passengers on a Winnipeg transit route may have been exposed to COVID-19.

-The passenger got on the bus at 4 p.m. at the stop on Sinclair Street and exited at the corner of Arlington Street and Aberdeen Avenue.
+The passenger got on the bus at 1 p.m. at the stop near Bell MTS Place and exited at City Hall.

 The city said they notify transit operators on the impacted routes to allow them to take appropriate follow-up measures.